GSA/digitalgov.gov/content/posts/2014-04-29-trends-on-tuesday-mobile-its-where-youll-find-millennials.md

   - Trends on Tuesday
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/Gartner-Smartphone-Shipments-Achieve-Highest-Share-to-Date-300x210.jpg" alt="Hands holding smartphones over a table." %}
- It’s  no secret, if you want to reach Millennials, mobile is a great way to connect.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/Gartner-Smartphone-Shipments-Achieve-Highest-Share-to-Date-300x210.jpg" alt="Hands holding smartphones over a table." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/11/Gartner-Smartphone-Shipments-Achieve-Highest-Share-to-Date-300x210.jpg) It’s no secret, if you want to reach Millennials, mobile is a great way to connect.
 This generation of tech-natives is adept at accessing large amounts of information held in the palms of their hands.
 However, their information overload also poses a challenge for agencies competing to gain their attention.

 The Center for Media Research presents four suggestions for [crafting a mobile strategy](http://www.mediapost.com/publications/article/220100/reaching-millennials-with-mobile.html) that will engage Millennials: